 Furthermore, data published by the National Atlas indicates that the impact and severity of tornadoes have been decreasing since 1950.
 The current developments might be just a spike in a downward trend.
 Yet, it should also be said that the number of recorded tornadoes has increased over the same period, from 200 to over 1000.
 The reason for this increase is not very clear.
-It might be a sign of changing global climate patterns, or the consequence of better tornado tracking technologies and reporting techniques.
+It might be a sign of changing global climate patterns or the consequence of better tornado tracking technologies and reporting techniques.
 In other words, it is possible that we have more tornadoes today because we are looking for them with better glasses.

-The total number of casualties has also been rather low in the last couple of decades, compared to the 1950-1975 period, when in some years up to 5000 people where hurt or died as a consequence of tornadoes.
+The total number of casualties has also been rather low in the last couple of decades, compared to the 1950-1975 period, when in some years up to 5000 people were hurt or died as a consequence of tornadoes.

 Map: Counties most impacted by tornadoes (1950-2008)

 Using the same data I put together this map, which depicts how much was each county impacted by tornadoes over the past 60 years.
 The numbers reflect three factors (casualties, tornado intensity, and area of destruction) multiplied by the number of tornadoes that afflicted each county.
 (0 represents no impact and the higher the negative number, the lower the impact).

 Find your own county on the map.
 Zoom in and match the color with the legend to the left.

 You can also see the map of overtime tornado impact in 3d.
 Click “Earth” button in the upper right corner of the map.